ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/run-in-the-cloud/aws-lambda.md

 $ bal build --cloud="aws_lambda"
 ```

->***Tip** You can append --graalvm flag to the above build command to build the native executable.
-This executable will have much smaller memory footprint and faster startup time.
+>***Tip** You can append the `--graalvm` flag to the above build command to build the native executable.
+This executable will have a much smaller memory footprint and faster startup time.
 For more information, see [Build the executable in a container](/learn/build-the-executable-in-a-container/).

 ## Deploy the function